 Routine maintenance is necessary for all mechanized products, and the snow-mobile is no exception.
 A weekly vehicle inspection contributes to the life span of the snowmobile as well as retains safe and dependable operation.
 It is recommended that the steering system and suspension be lubricated monthly or every 40 hours of operation.
 If the vehicle is operated in wet snow or in severe conditions these items should be lubricated more frequently.

-For the Formula MX, Plus, penetrating lubricant is recommended on ball joints and moving parts.
+Penetrating lubricant is recommended on ball joints and moving parts.
 May be used either:

 - chain lube from Bardahl (BCS 362 dry) - WD-40